 1st – 31st October – Go Sober for October (Stopober)

-This day is meant to raise awareness to stop addictions, it is observed by conducting challenges like the stop smoking challenge and by talking about responsible drinking responsible living in a world where addictions aren’t only drugs but also workaholism, addiction to porn, addiction to gaming, etc.
+This day is meant to raise awareness to stop addictions, it is observed by conducting challenges like the stop smoking challenge and by talking about responsible drinking and responsible living in a world where addictions aren’t only drugs but also workaholism, addiction to porn, addiction to gaming, etc.